 Out of all the meals my mum cooked for us.
 Hands down her soup was the best.
 She’d usually start it on a Saturday morning.
 By the time I’d get home from sport in the afternoon, it would be casually bubbling away on the stove.
 The smell gradually taking over every room in the house.

 The soup would stay there on the stove, slowly cooking for a day or 2.
 Teasing us with its beautiful smell.
 By Sunday night, it was mine and when served piping hot I’d carefully and slowly slurp it up.
+With lots of bread, of course.
 The bowl was never quite large enough.

 The list of benefits from a home-made beef or chicken stock are long.
-They’re totally nutritious, de-stressing, protein packed, cheap and not to mention warming from the inside out.
+They’re totally nutritious, great for the gut, de-stressing, like a hug in a bowl, cheap and not to mention warming from the inside out.

 Makes: 3 litres